 Who is it for?

 The Master of Translation helps you effectively and efficiently translate a range of genres.
-Develop your understanding of English and Chinese or English and Spanish cultural and intellectual foundations, and familiarise yourself with translation technologies.
-If you want to study and work in team-based and project-based work environments, you'll learn how to adapt to new professional contexts and hone your judgement and decision-making skills.
+Develop your understanding of English and Chinese cultural and intellectual foundations, and familiarise yourself with translation technologies.
+If you want to study and work in team-based and project-based work environments, you’ll learn how to adapt to new professional contexts and hone your judgement and decision-making skills.
 You can complete an internship to put your translation skills to practice within a professional environment, or undertake a minor thesis to demonstrate your ability to solve authentic translation problems.